canonical/vanilla-framework/templates/docs/patterns/hero.md

 View example of the hero pattern in fallback configuration
 </a></div>

-### 25-75 With Signpost Logo
+### 25/75 Split with signpost logo

-<div class="embedded-example"><a href="/docs/examples/patterns/hero/hoc-25-75-signpost" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost" class="js-example">
-View example of the hero higher-order component in 25-75 split with a signpost logo
+View example of the hero pattern in 25-75 split with a signpost logo
 </a></div>

+## Suru

+Suru backgrounds are a common way to provide visual separation between hero and rest of the page.

+Check out the [Suru component documentation](/docs/patterns/suru) for more information on how to use it and relevant examples.